Fall 2016 ICC meeting/workshop Schedule

 9/9/16, 9/16/16 (Club Orientation), 9/23/16, 9/30/16, 10/14/16, 10/28/16, 11/11/16, 11/18/16, 12/2/16 (Last Fall ICC Meeting) and 12/9/16 (Movie Day!).

 This semester, the ICC will be hosting three club development workshops at the same time and same location as the regular meetings.
-These are special training sessions on the Art of Inclusive Communication presented by the National Conflict Resolution Center and club members as well as officers and student leaders are strongly encouraged to attend one of the sessions.
-Please contact Courtney Lee (email@example.com) for more information.
+These are special training sessions on the Art of Inclusive Communication presented by the National Conflict Resolution Center and club members as well as officers and student leaders are strongly encouraged to attend one of the sessions (you can even earn extra credit towards Vending 5000 for your club!).
+Please contact Courtney Lee (email@example.com) for more information or to reserve your seat.
 The dates of these special workshops are as follows:

 IMPORTANT Club DOCUMENTS & Information